StarkSocial/insta/README.md

 ## Installation and launch

-To run the project, you need to have Node installed.js and npm.
+To run the project, you need to have installed Node.js and npm.

-1. Clone the repository: `git clone https://github.com/StarkSocial/insta.git `
+1. Clone the repository: `git clone https://github.com/StarkSocial/insta.git`
 2. Go to the project folder
 3. Install the dependencies for the frontend and backend using the `npm install` commands in the `psinst` and `psfront` folders + you may need to create the `uploads` folder in `psinst`
 4. Configure the database: